Responding to COVID-19

 As part of Canada’s efforts to reduce the spread of COVID-19 and prevent new cases, all travellers are required to provide specific information before entering the country.
 This includes an appropriate quarantine plan, contact information, and updates on symptoms through a self-assessment.
 The Government of Canada’s ArriveCAN mobile application provides a digital way for travellers entering Canada by land, air or sea to provide their basic traveller information, including a 14-day quarantine plan and a self-assessment of symptoms, as required by recent Emergency Orders under the Quarantine Act.
 To learn more about the app, watch the video below, and download the app from the App Store or Google Play.

 Download the Government of Canada's COVID Alert app

 COVID Alert can help Canada break the cycle of infection.
 The app can let people know of possible exposures before any symptoms appear.
 The app uses Bluetooth to exchange random codes with nearby phones.
 Every day, it checks a list of random codes from people who tell the app they tested positive.
 If you've been near one of those codes in the past 14 days, you'll get a notification.
+COVID Alert is available for download to all Canadians, and one-time keys provided by health authorities are now available to the people of Manitoba, Saskatchewan, New Brunswick, Ontario, and Newfoundland and Labrador.
+The Government of Canada continues to work with the other provinces and territories to bring their health authorities on board in the coming weeks and months.
 Find out more about the app.
 Download the app from the Apple App Store or get it on Google Play.

 Advisory: Planning out-of-country travel?
 Make talking with your insurer part of your plans